State Fire Marshal Stephen D. Coan and Massachusetts fire officials announced that Feb. 2-8, is National Burn Awareness Week.

 5. Turn pot handles inward over the stove.

 6. Constantly supervise a young child in the bathtub.
-Place children facing away from faucets, so that they cannot turn on the hot water.

 "Treat a burn with cool water; don't use grease, butter, ointments, lotions or fats, because they can make the burn worse.
 Be sure to call 9-1-1 for medical help for all but the most minor burns," Coan added.